Is email marketing dead?

 Bad Subject Lines

-There's a lot to getting subject lines right, too much for me to do justice in this email, but let me give you a simple exercise to follow for now.
+There's a lot to getting subject lines right, too much for me to do justice in this quick summary, but let me give you a simple exercise to follow for now.

 We want your subject line to be concise and engaging.
 We need to encourage the click without being inauthentic.

-Now, compare your subject lines with other marketing emails and the emails you get from colleagues, existing clients and suppliers.
+Step 2 - Compare your subject line with other marketing emails and the emails you get from colleagues, existing clients and suppliers.

-Is the language of your subjects consistent with someone who is promoting and selling, or more like a trusted connection?
+Is the language of your subject consistent with someone who is promoting and selling, or more like a trusted connection?

 Lack of Personalisation